vedatks/emailbomber/README.md

-# emailbomber
-Free E-mail Bomber codes!
-Created with PYTHON
+Email Bomber with Python!
+Created by vedatks
+For buy more codes;
+Instagram: ilyved4t